For Health Clearance

-Health Services is staffed with Registered Nurses and a Licensed Physician.
+Health Services is staffed with Registered Nurses, a Licensed Physician and a Department Assistant.
 Our physician is available three (3) days a week.
 Registered Nurses will assess students to determine the need to see the physician.
 Students will be seen by appointment only, except in rare cases of emergency.
 Additionally, Registered Nurses will administer allergy injections to students who provide their serums along with dosing and administration instructions.
 Appointments should be scheduled during the hours when the physician is on duty, and students are required to remain in Health Services for 20 minutes to ensure no adverse reactions (even if they have had, or have been getting allergy injections in the past).
 Depo-Provera injections will also be administered to females who provide the prescribed medication.
-All medical care and treatment is kept confidential in accordance with The Health Insurance Portability and Accountability Act of 1996 (HIPPA) Privacy and Security Rules.
+All medical care and treatment is kept confidential in accordance with The Health Insurance Portability and Accountability Act of 1996 (HIPAA) Privacy and Security Rules.

 We are closed during ALL convocations.